kevonc/kevoncheung.com/content/articles/20210314-credibility.md

 ---
-title: "What's stopping you from making money online"
+title: What's stopping you from making money online
-date: "2021-03-14"
+date: '2021-03-14'
-category: "entrepreneurship"
+meta_description: ''
-meta_description: ""
+slug: credibility
-slug: "credibility"
+topic: entrepreneurship
 ---

 Let's say there are two gardeners: John and Jenn.